 Katy Huberty is a 20-year veteran of financial-services company Morgan Stanley.
 She is the firm's leader in analyzing tech stocks.
 She is no longer providing coverage of Apple for the company as of July 2022.

 ● Highly influential Wall Street analyst

 ● Frequently bullish Apple notes and predictions

-Katy Huberty is a Managing Director in Research at financial-services company Morgan Stanley.
-As a Research Analyst, she covers US tech industry stocks, including Apple's.
-She has often been bullish on Apple stock and earned a reputation for forecasts that go against the consensus.
+Katy Huberty is a Managing Director in Research at financial services company Morgan Stanley.
+As a Research Analyst, she covers US tech industry stocks.
+She had often been bullish on Apple stock and earned a reputation for forecasts that go against the consensus.